-On May 5, 2014, the Ontario Securities Commission granted the members of the DPSP CAP Committee exemptive relief (the Order) from the insider reporting obligations under applicable securities law that would otherwise apply to such individuals relating to the acquisition and disposition of Class A Non-Voting Shares comprising the CTC Share Fund.
-A condition of the Order requires, among other things, that the Company provide certain prescribed disclosure annually, which is to be filed on SEDAR at www.sedar.com (under the Company's profile) (the Prescribed DPSP Disclosure).
-The Prescribed DPSP Disclosure, which was initially filed on SEDAR on May 6, 2014 and was subsequently updated on March 12, 2015 and thereafter filed on SEDAR, is incorporated by reference into this Circular.
+On May 5, 2014, the Ontario Securities Commission granted the members of the DPSP CAP Committee exemptive relief from the insider reporting obligations under applicable securities law that would otherwise apply to such individuals relating to the acquisition and disposition of Class A Non-Voting Shares comprising the CTC Share Fund (the Order).
+A condition of the Order requires, among other things, that the Company provide certain prescribed disclosure on SEDAR at www.sedar.com (under the Company's profile) (the Prescribed DPSP Disclosure).
+The Prescribed DPSP Disclosure, which was initially filed on SEDAR on May 6, 2014 and last updated on March 10, 2016, is incorporated by reference into this Management Information Circular.
 A copy of the Prescribed DPSP Disclosure is also available upon request, without charge, by contacting the Secretary of the Company.

-As at March 12, 2015, Sun Life was the beneficial owner of, and the DPSP CAP Committee had control and direction over, 419,280 Common Shares representing approximately 12.2% of the issued and outstanding Common Shares and 719,702 Class A Non-Voting Shares representing approximately 1% of the issued and outstanding Class A Non-Voting Shares, which form part of the CTC Share Fund.
+As at March 10, 2016, Sun Life was the beneficial owner of, and the DPSP CAP Committee had control and direction over, 419,280 Common Shares, representing approximately 12.2% of the issued and outstanding Common Shares, and 677,018 Class A Non-Voting Shares, representing approximately 1% of the issued and outstanding Class A Non-Voting Shares, which form part of the CTC Share Fund.